ircam-ismm/dotpi/installing-a-raspberry-pi.md

-# Installing a Raspberry pi
+# Installing a Raspberry Pi

 ## Flashing the SD card